microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

                                       are tested

 Options:
-  --models <models...>                models to test where mode is the key
+  -m, --model <string>                model for the run -sm, --small-model <string>         small model for the run --models <models...>                models to test where mode is the key
                                       value pair list of m (model), s (small model), t (temperature), p (top-p)